moiseevigor/moiseevigor.github.io/_appendices/2026-05-01-geometry-of-seeing-A1-lie-groups.md

 <div class="callout">
 <div class="callout-title">What this appendix is for</div>

-Part 1 of the series uses the language of Lie groups and Lie algebras as if it were standard furniture: $\mathrm{SE}(2)$, $\mathfrak{se}(2)$, left-invariant vector fields $X_1 = \cos\theta\,\partial_x +
+Part&nbsp;1 of the series uses the language of Lie groups and Lie algebras as if it were standard furniture: $\mathrm{SE}(2)$, $\mathfrak{se}(2)$, left-invariant vector fields $X_1 = \cos\theta\,\partial_x +
 \sin\theta\,\partial_y$, the bracket $[X_1, X_2] = -X_3$, the exponential map.
 This appendix builds those objects from scratch.
-Read it once and Part 1 becomes a calmer text.
+Read it once and Part&nbsp;1 becomes a calmer text.
 All three figures below are powered by the same
 $\mathrm{SE}(2)$ matrix exponential routine that the
 <a href="https://moiseevigor.github.io/elliptic/">elliptic</a> project uses to